 Main office of Norwegian Society of Science and Letters was founded in 1760, and for centuries, it holds important documents related to the country’s rich history.
 Today, the huge collection housed in this office comprises a library of historical manuscripts, along with artifacts from a variety of fields including botany, mineralogy, zoology, church art, and antiquities.

-Ringve Museum which opened in 1952 is Norwegian learned society.
+Ringve Museum is in operation since 1952 for Norwegian music society.
 The museum hosts two permanent exhibitions, one of which is a large home museum featuring traditional European musical instruments.
 While in the area make sure you check out the city’s latest Rockheim Museum.

 This museum is dedicated to pop and rock and showcases popular Norwegian music from year 1950 to the present day.